Crayon Shin-Chan: Ora to Poi Poi: Plot

 Each of the game's level stages feature different situations with Shinnosuke involving one of the supporting characters from the series.
 These situations must be resolved by playing a card game.

 Gameplay

 The game is a simple card game with a Tetris element.
 The layout is similar to a Tennis court with both players on either sides defending their goal, while stacks of cards are positioned in the center.
-Players must move Shin up and down sliding cards, in two's, to the center pile matching up symbols and push each stack back to the opponent's side in an attempt to over take their goal.
+Players must move Shin up and down sliding cards, in twos, to the center pile matching up symbols and push each stack back to the opponent's side in an attempt to over take their goal.